Style Stories: Grizzlies’ Dillon Brooks Keeps Up with Fashionable Canadians

 During the Grizzlies trip to Los Angeles shortly after New Years, CloseUp360 caught up with Dillon to discuss his developing fashion game, how he packs for (and takes advantage of) road trips, which former No. 1 pick helped him expand his wardrobe and more in a fresh edition of “Style Stories.”

 (The interview has been edited for clarity and length.)

 CloseUp360: Can you tell me about your walk-in outfit?

 Dillon Brooks: I just wore some Givenchy, some Amiri jeans, some Louis Vuitton shoes.
-I just honestly just, I don't have no stylist, no nobody.
+I just honestly don't have a stylist.
 I just go out there every single time and just try to put on fits that I like.
-You know, if it's baby blue or if it's a light yellow or different colors, I like putting together and see what I look like.
+You know, if it's baby blue or if it's a light yellow or different colors, I like putting together and seeing what I look like.

 CU360: So your outfits are based more on color schemes as opposed to certain styles?

 DB: Yeah, I do have color schemes.
 I mix and match designers and stuff like that.
 You know, I feel I got the best style on the team, you know what I mean?
-Just nah, I don't like to dress like a mannequin, just fully in designer.
+I don't like to dress like a mannequin, just fully in designer.
 I just like to mix it up, show my different pieces I have.
-I like rare pieces, as well.
+I like rare pieces as well.

 Dillon Brooks in a Givenchy sweater, Amiri jeans and Louis Vuitton shoes.
-(Zachary Schmidt)
+(Zach Schmidt)